Semantic Image Synthesis via Diffusion Models: Experiments

 \subsection{Ablation Studies}

-We perform ablative experiments to verify the effectiveness of several important designs in our framework, \emph{i.e.}, the approach to embed the condition information and the classifier-free guidance strategy.
+We perform ablative experiments to verify the effectiveness of several important designs in our framework, \emph{i.e.}, the approach to embed the condition information, the position to embed the condition information and the classifier-free guidance strategy.
 We report the qualitative and quantitative results on the ADE20K dataset.

 \textbf{Condition Embedding.} To evaluate the importance of embedding the condition information independent of the noisy image, we design a baseline variant as comparison.
 As an alternative, we directly apply the conditional DDPM in \cite{saharia2021palette,saharia2021image}, which directly concatenates the semantic label map with the noisy image as input.
 The quantitative results are reported in Table~\ref{tab:ablation}.
 It is observed that our semantic diffusion model highly outperforms previous conditional DDPM on all the metrics.
 Additionally, we analyze the visual results between these two variants.
 In Figure~\ref{fig:ablation}, it can be seen, by embedding the semantic label map in a multi-layer spatially-adaptive manner, the generated image exhibit superior visual quality on fidelity and correspondence with the semantic label map.